Contact: Daryl Kimball, Executive Director, (202) 463-7280 x107

 May-June 1996: China drops its insistence on peaceful explosions, but new disagreements emerge on verification issues and entry-into-force.
 Pro-CTBT groups worldwide press the declared and undeclared nuclear powers to reach agreement on verification and to support a "flexible" entry-into-force formula.

-June 28, 1996: CD Chairman Jaap Ramaker presents a final CTBT text for member-states of the conference to consider.
+June 28, 1996: CD Chairman and the Netherlands Ambassador Jaap Ramaker presents a final CTBT text for member-states of the conference to consider.

 July 29, 1996: CTBT talks resume in Geneva.
 China sets off a nuclear test blast and announces it will not test after September 1996.